Student Engagement and Wellbeing

 - Individual support as needed

-The Wellbeing Co-ordinator works closely with our School Chaplain who is available to support children and their families in a non-denominational capacity.
+The Wellbeing Co-ordinator works closely with our School Chaplain who is available to support children and their families in a non-denominational capacity and our School Counsellor.

 Attendance at these sessions can be initiated by parents or by teachers.
 As always, we emphasise the value of the home/school partnership.